Proven-Paradox/shaper-system/Handbook.md

 ## Ability Series
 Some Abilities are part of a series, building off each other and using each other as prerequisites.
 A quick explanation of each follows:
 * **Augment** - Auxiliary abilities that empower allies, often allowing for a larger MP cost to increase the effect.
-* **Aura** - <NEEDS REWORKING I WILL COME BACK TO THIS> //I have something in mind for this that works with Serene hero, but it requires a lot more work than I can do before the first session.
 * **Counter** - Auxiliary abilities that set up a chance for you to deal damage to foes that strike at you.
 * **Curse** - Auxiliary abilities that weaken foes.
 * **Elemental** - Abilities which deal damage through one of the elements: